protocol/research-website/content/posts/202112-research-funding-pt2/index.md

 ---
-[Last week](/blog/2021/protocol-labs-research-funding-recipients-2021-part-1/) we introduced you to the researchers pursuing key problems in cryptography via RFP-009, RFP-010, and a nucleation award.
+[Last week](/blog/2021/protocol-labs-research-funding-recipients-2021-part-1/) we introduced you to the researchers pursuing key problems in cryptography via RFP-009, RFP-010, and a Nucleation Grant.
 Now we are excited to share the recipients of research awards intended to fund proposals from PhD candidates, postdoctoral fellows, and faculty through our [open grant offerings](https://grants.protocol.ai/).

-Here is a summary of the five PhD fellowships, three postdoctoral fellowships, and one implementation award given in the latest review round (applications submitted in September 2021).
+Here is a summary of the five PhD fellowships, three postdoctoral fellowships, and one Implementation Grant given in the latest review round (applications submitted in September 2021).
 If you are interested in submitting a proposal for consideration, please see [grants.protocol.ai](https://grants.protocol.ai/) for more information and to apply.
 # PhD Fellowships

 #### **PhD Fellow:** [Arantxa Zapico](https://sites.google.com/view/arantxazapico), Universitat Pompeu Fabra